-The Mind Body Branch of the Institute for Brain Protection Sciences provides evidence-based mental health screening, consultation, evaluation, and treatment.
+The Center for Behavioral Health in the Institute for Brain Protection Sciences provides evidence-based mental health screening, consultation, evaluation, and treatment.

-Children and adolescents have many challenges growing up today—social media bullying, psychological trauma from events such as school shootings, mental development issues and cognitive disorders.
-The Mind Body Branch of the Institute for Brain Protection Sciences provides comprehensive mental and behavioral guidance and treatment using evidence-based assessment, consultation and intervention.
+Children and adolescents have many challenges growing up today—social media, bullying, psychological trauma from events such as school shootings, anxiety, depression and many other stressors.
+The Center for Behavioral Health in the Institute for Brain Protection Sciences provides comprehensive mental and behavioral guidance and treatment using evidence-based assessment, consultation and intervention.

 Our team of psychiatrists, psychologists, and neuropsychologists help patients and families navigate a complex world.
-We collaborate closely with specialists in areas such as neonatology, cancer and other disciplines to help patients and families track and address developmental issues, build coping skills where needed and develop education plans to meet each child’s needs.
+We collaborate closely with specialists in areas such as neurology, sports medicine, hematology-oncology and other disciplines to help patients and families track and address developmental issues, build coping skills where needed and develop education plans to meet each child’s needs.

 Our specialists also lead and support colleagues in research activities to develop best practices to share throughout the region and the country.

-Our clinical psychologists assess, diagnose and treat psychological and mental health problems such as anxiety, depression, schizophrenia, coping with pain and trauma-induced stress.
-Our team works with both patients and families and specializes in areas such as the neonatal intensive care unit, Cancer & Blood Disorders Institute and sports psychology.
+Our clinical psychologists assess, diagnose and treat psychological and mental health problems such as anxiety, depression, coping with pain and trauma-induced stress.
+Our team works with both patients and families and specializes in areas such as pain management, Cancer & Blood Disorders Institute and sports psychology.

-Our neuropsychologists use a series of tests to assess, diagnose and develop a treatment plan for psychological disorders associated with brain-based conditions, such as a brain injury, stroke or a learning disorder.
+Our neuropsychologists use a series of tests to assess, diagnose and develop a treatment plan for neurocognitive

 Questions?
 Give us a call